oraclechinaappdev/CloudNative_Mobile/Integrations/IntegrationsLab.md

 #### Navigating Oracle Integration Cloud Service ####

 1. [Sign in](sign.in.to.oracle.cloud.md) to [https://cloud.oracle.com/sign-in](https://cloud.oracle.com/sign-in).
 First select your datacenter then provide the identity domain and credentials.
 After a successful login you will see your Dashboard.
 Find the **integration** services tile and click the hamburger icon.
-In the dropdown menu click **Open Service Console**.
+In the dropdown menu click `Open Service Console`.

 ![](images/00/01.dashboard.png)

-2. If you cannot find the **integration** services tile, click **Customize Dashboard** button at top right corner of browser, and then select **Show** at the integration section of the **Customize Dashboard** dialog window.
+2. If you cannot find the **integration** services tile, click `Customize Dashboard` button at top right corner of browser, and then click `Show` button at the integration section of the **Customize Dashboard** dialog window.

 ![](images/00/02.dashboard.png)